tamoxifen citrate tablets

 Taking other medicines

-aromatase inhibitors, such as anastrozole, letrozole or exemestane.
+TAMOXIFEN SANDOZ should not be taken with aromatase inhibitors such as anastrozole, letrozole or exemestane.

 Follow all directions given to you by your doctor or pharmacist carefully.